This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 The SPCs for individual drugs include the manufacturer's recommendations on the use of the medicine during pregnancy and breast feeding.
 SPCs for medicines which are licensed for use in the UK can be accessed through the Electronic Medicines Compendium (emc) or the MHRA.
 Please note the SPCs for some products are not available through the emc.

-The website has information for selected drugs where prescribing in pregnancy is known to be harmful.
+The website has guidance on the use of medicines in pregnancy and breastfeeding for healthcare professionals and patients.
 Details of pregnancy prevention programmes are given for drugs such as valproate, oral retinoid medicines, and mycophenolate.

 Home > Formulary > Chapters > 7.
 Obstetrics, gynaecology, and urinary-tract disorders > Resources for: contraception for drugs with teratogenic potential, and prescribing in pregnancy and lactation